 Those of you who signed off to my newsletter, are familiar with this item as I mentioned it when I shared my hair adventures with fighting dry hair because of the hard water here in England.
 If you live in an area that has medium to hard or hard water one of the best things you can do is to buy a shower filter, this is the one I use and I can’t fault it, I felt an immediate change in my hair when I started using it.

 This relatively inexpensive tool will remove hard minerals from your water which over time deposit on your hair creating a film around it and preventing proper moisture intake.
-By using this tool you increase moisture retention by significantly reducing mineral deposit on your hair.
+By using this tool you increase moisture retention by significantly reducing the mineral deposit on your hair.

 #2| THERMAL DEEP CONDITIONING CAP